Difference between a Google Analytics Conversion and a Buyer Touchpoint

 Destination

-A specific location loads Thank you for registering! web page or app screen
+Thank you for registering! web page or app screen

-Duration Sessions that lasts a specific amount of time or longer 10 minutes or longer spent on a support site
+10 minutes or longer spent on a support site

-Pages/Screens per session A user views a specific number of pages or screens 5 pages or screens have been loaded
+A user views a specific number of pages or screens

-Event An action defined as an Event is triggered Social recommendation, video play, ad click
+An action defined as an Event is triggered

 Most marketers configure their conversions as “Destination Goals,” meaning that they usually create a thank you page after a form to consider that a formal conversion.

-However, Buyer Touchpoints act very differently.
+However, Buyer Touchpoints act differently.

 How do Buyer Touchpoints differ?

 Marketo Measure JavaScript tracks session data and form submissions on all forms of a particular site.
 There’s no need to code goals from a Marketo Measure standpoint.
 This process is automatic.
-For form submissions, Marketo Measure reports a form completion every time an anonymous user fills out information fields on a particular form and also clicks on the form submission button.
+For form submissions, Marketo Measure reports a form completion every time an anonymous user fills out information fields on a particular form and also clicks the form submission button.
 Marketo Measure doesn’t need a thank you page to record the form submission.

-Marketo Measure will create a form touchpoint when:
+Marketo Measure creates a form touchpoint when:

 • A lead/contact that is associated to those conversions appear in your CRM.